10 Benefits of Endless Pools Training for Channel Swimmers

 Testing feed plans for longer swims in an Endless Pool is great.
 I set all my warm feeds upon the decking beside the pool and stick to the same feed pattern I will use for the main event.
 Feed small amounts every 30 mins.
 CNP [brand of energy supplements] with hot orange squash.
 Hot 5-in-1 fruity energy drink from Nutrisport with electrolytes.
 Tinned mangoes.
 Flask of green tea with honey.
 Soft flapjack chopped into mouth size bits.
 Brill.

-In the garage pool, I have complete control the lighting.
+In the garage pool, I have complete control of the lighting.
 This might seem like a trivial point, but this is a huge plus.

 Sometimes you want full bright super white.
 Sometimes no lights at all, almost pitch black like a night swim.